How Much Does a Superyacht Stewardess Get Paid?

 A yacht stewardess is charged with the responsibility of making sure the hospitality and accommodation bit of the guest’s stay is up to standard, any time any day.
 This then begs the question: What is the Super Yacht Stewardess Salary?

-Before deliberating on the salary, it is important to first understand what it is, a Stewardess does on a Super Yacht.
+Before deliberating on the salary, it is important to understand the job description of the Superyacht Stewardess

 This goes to show that for each crew member there’s a clear job description.
 For the stewardess, the job description comprises a host of tasks; some of which are sometimes not put in writing.